 Addressing the Elephant

 All roads lead back to keeping the lines of communication open.
 If the process isn’t going well, pick up the phone.
-No one enjoys initiating an awkward conversation or wasting time, but if you’re miffed because you are working toward an end result your editor doesn’t appreciate, then stay calm, explain your perspective, ask intelligent questions, wait for answers.
+No one enjoys initiating an awkward conversation or wasting time.
+However, if you’re miffed because you are working toward an end result your editor doesn’t appreciate, then stay calm, explain your perspective, ask intelligent questions, wait for answers.

 Gain an understanding of their perspective, so you can determine whether their work is off the mark or if you need wider margins when it comes to critical feedback.
-Discuss what you both can do to get back on a constructive path.
+Additionally, discuss what you both can do to get back on a constructive path.

-If you decide you need a new editor, look for one who can provide you with what I call an audit, a critique of your existing work.
-When this editorial assessment is done before the actual book editing process begins, two positive things happen: a) your editor gains a better understand of the strengths and weaknesses of each element in your work, and b) both of you can set aside time to discuss the manuscript’s biggest issues and map the best approaches to fixing them.
+Nevertheless, if you decide you need a new editor, look for one who can provide you with what I call an audit, a critique of your existing work.
+As a result of this assessment, two positive things happen before any actual editing begins: a) your editor gains a better understand of the strengths and weaknesses of each element in your work, and b) both of you can set aside time to discuss the manuscript’s biggest issues and map the best approaches to fixing them.

-That’s a plan forward than promotes good communication and results.
+That plan forward promotes good communication and results.